zackbradys/terraform-aws-rke2-cluster/README.md

 ### About Me

 A little bit about me and my history in the industry.
-If you have any questions, please reach out to me over on my [GitHub](https://github.com/zackbradys)!
+If you have any questions, please reach out to me at zbrady@zackbrady.com!

 - Former Contractor
 - U.S. Military Reservist